Check this out:

 Nehalem Bay and River (including the North Fork Nehalem)

-FALL CHINOOK AND COHO: Chinook do not typically begin arriving in catchable numbers until July.
+FALL CHINOOK AND COHO: Chinook do not typically begin arriving in consistent numbers until July.
 Peak fishing is August through October.
-Additional restrictions on Chinook fisheries have been in place the last few years.
+Changes to the early run Chinook (through Sept.
+15) bag limit take effect this year.
+Check the regulations before you go.
 Hatchery coho are caught in the bay beginning in late August, with the peak in September.
-Limited wild coho fisheries have been authorized in recent years.
+Wild coho fisheries are not likely to occur this year- check for updates this summer.
 Trolling herring or spinners is the most popular technique, but bobber and bait can be effective in upper tidewater areas.
 Casting spinners for coho can be productive in the North Fork after rains draw fish upstream.
-Check ODFW website for changes in open areas, dates and/or bag limits before going fishing.
+Check for changes in open areas, dates and/or bag limits before going fishing.

 WINTER STEELHEAD: The Nehalem basin offers abundant winter steelhead fishing opportunities.
 Hatchery steelhead (90,000 smolts) are released in the North Fork Nehalem at or below Nehalem Hatchery on Hwy 53.
 The best fishing for hatchery steelhead is usually in December and January, with the first fish appearing by mid-November most years.
 Hatchery steelhead are recycled regularly from Nehalem Hatchery during the peak of the run.
 Call 503-368-5670 for recorded fishing information.